Our 2022 relaunch of the infrastructure monitoring tools adds consistency to the way our users interact with the our platform.

 Learn more about our new infrastructure monitoring feature with a short video (6:07 min.):

 Ready to get started?
 Make sure you have a New Relic account.
 It's free, forever!

-Check out the new infrastructure monitoring: Go to one.newrelic.com, click on Infrastructure on the top nav bar, then select Hosts (New).
+Check out the new infrastructure monitoring: Go to one.newrelic.com > Infrastructure, then click Hosts (New).
 Or go to the Explorer and select Hosts.

 The infrastructure Explorer list view is organized in these panels:

 - It provides the ability to select up to 25 entities at a time to analyze together: Select the hosts you want to observe, and hit the View Selected button to navigate to the new analysis nerdlet.

 - From the list view you can still jump directly to an individual entity summary by clicking on the entity name in the list.

 - Click the ... at the right end of any entity to see the entity's tags and other related information.